ReyNeill/aigit/README.md

 Checkpoint: <sha>  (<summary>)
 ```

-## You can teach LLMs how to use aigit pasting them the LLM.txt file
+## Note: You can teach LLMs how to use aigit pasting them the LLM.txt file!

 ## Commands